Film, like speech and writing, has a unique language

 Writing, speech, and visual images all communicate within their own particular spheres.

-A visual art expresses its subjects in space.
-The art in a visual art consists of how those subjects are composed in space.
+Visual art expresses its subjects in space.
+The art in visual art consists of how those subjects are composed in space.
 A painter composes with colour, shapes, and tones.
 A sculptor composes with shapes and spaces.
 A photographer composes with real and sometimes unreal objects of light.
 The visual side of the film is primarily in the hands of three members of the production team:

 - Production Designer/ Art Director: Responsible for designing sets and the total visual concept of the film.

 - Cinematographer: Who decides the lighting, and in some cases the composition of the shot to be photographed.

 - Director: Who supervises the mechanics of filming.